Application Instructions for Prospective Graduate Students

 For more details please go to: http://www.research.uky.edu/gs/gsprocedure_onlineapp.html

-Admission criteria include GPA, GRE scores, prior course work, letters of reference, previous experience, and fit with our program.
+Admission criteria include GPA, GRE scores, prior course work, letters of reference, previous experience, and match with faculty research interests.

-We typically require an undergraduate GPA of at least 2.75 on all undergraduate work, and 3.00 on all graduate work.
+We typically require an undergraduate GPA of at least 3.0 on all undergraduate and graduate work.
 For international applicants, we require that applicants rank in the top 25% of their graduating classes.

 Although we require that the GRE be taken, we don't require a minimum score.
 Applicants who score at least 75th percentile on one category of the GRE and who have (a) an overall undergraduate GPA of 3.30, (b) a GPA of 3.60 for the last 60 credit hours of undergraduate work, or (c) a GPA of 3.80 for a completed master’s degree (in each case from a US institution) are eligible for a Pirtle Fellowship, which provides $3,000 in summer salary.

 We don't have fixed requirements for previous course work, but most of our students have had course work in geology as well as at least one year each of chemistry, physics, and calculus.